Crime Stoppers International: Barbados

-Crime Stoppers Guatemala
+In 2009 Crime Stoppers Barbados reported that tips had resulted in 18 arrests, 34 charges and 23 cases cleared for the year, and was described by its chairman as the fastest-growing program in the international network at that time.

-In Guatemala Crime Stoppers signed an agreement with the Ministry of the Interior (Governance) and operates tupista.gt, a website collecting anonymous tips.
-Crime Stoppers Guatemala, with the support of INL, launched the call center in late 2021.
-During 2022, the call center received over 37,000 calls from citizens.
+Guatemala

-Leadership
+Crime Stoppers Guatemala operates under an agreement with the Ministry of the Interior and runs the anonymous tip website tupista.gt.
+With support from the U.S. Bureau of International Narcotics and Law Enforcement Affairs, it launched a call centre in late 2021, which received over 37,000 calls during 2022.

 The president of Crime Stoppers in Guatemala is a member of a well known family of business owners in that country.
 In 2018, together with other business leaders, he admitted to illegally financing a political party.
-Charges were only dropped after the investigating body was cancelled by the president of the political party he funded in part.
+Charges were dropped after the investigating body was disbanded.